 The second reason is for organizations that are geographically dispersed.
 Don’t think this doesn’t apply to you because geographically dispersed can mean different states, towns, or even floors within a building.

 Look at HR documents, for example.
 Typically hiring is done at an individual office, while the paperwork is centralized.
 There are a couple of challenges with this process.
 The first is logistics.
 How does the new hire paperwork get from point A to point B?
 How does the hiring manager access those documents?
 Do they end up keeping copies?
 How much back and forth occurs ensuring paperwork is complete and filled out properly?

 Challenges continue to occur with employee mobility.
 Here’s a scenario: An employee gets promoted to a new department.
-How does the paperwork flow from former manager to new manager?
+How does the paperwork flow from the former manager to the new manager?
 Similarly, if that employee moves between office locations, business units, or even regions, how does the new manager gain access to the employee file?
 And is HR creating multiple files for that individual?